 A. At this time, I accept payments through PayPal.

 Q. How soon will I get my beads?
 What's your shipping policy?

-A. Domestic shipping is by U.S. Postal Service first class mail, and is usually $2.50.
-International shipping is by International First Class Mail for $4.00.
+A. Domestic shipping is by U.S. Postal Service first class mail, and is $3.00.
+Shipping to Canada is $10 and International Shipping is $13.
+I will combine shipping for multiple bead sets if all purchased at one time.
 If you are a US customer, and would like insurance, please let me know.
 My PayPal isn't set up to add insurance automatically, so please email me.
 I insure my packages using Stamps.com, which does not have any visible "insurance slip" on the package.
 It's electronic, so if anything happens with your insured package, please do let me know.

-Items will be shipped within 1-2 business days of receiving payment.
+Items will be shipped within 1-2 business days of receiving payment (unless it's a custom order, which will take longer).
 Shipments usually take 3-4 days in the US, 1-2 weeks internationally.
-For international shipping, please do allow 4-6 weeks.
+For international shipping, please do allow 4-6 weeks (some packages have gotten caught in customs, so please do check your local customs office if you haven't received your order after two weeks or so).
 Please make sure the address you provide is correct and complete.

 Please note that anyone making an international purchase is responsible for their own duty fees or any other fees imposed by their home country when receiving packages.
 I will not mark "gift" on customs forms, nor will I misrepresent the value of the items purchased.
 (It seems silly to put this here, but I have been asked for this many times - I cannot do this because there are hefty fees involved if I get caught).

 Q. What is your return policy?

 A. I want to make sure that you are completely happy with your bead purchase!